Tim and Patricia’s DIY California Craftsman

 Happy with their new outdoor retreat, the couple turned their focus to the ugly honey colored cabinets in the kitchen.
 “Rather than buy all new cabinets, we decided to removed all the doors and refinish them.
 I added trim and new hardware to the existing doors and finished them in a dark brown color,” explained Tim.
 He also added mouldings to the top of the cabinets and baseboards to the entire kitchen.

-Our 52" LCD TV and HD DirecTV.
+Biggest Indulgence: Our 52″ LCD TV and HD DirecTV.
 We like to enjoy our TV when we have time to watch it.

 The bar was purchased at an antique store here in Alameda.
 My wife bought it for me as a birthday present.
 I’ve always eyed them in antique stores.
 When she found this one in such great shape, she bought it right away.